Burung Petala Processions: Assembly

-It would take 3 months to built each of the Petala Birds.
+It would take three months to build each of the Petala Birds.
 The last of the birds was built long after the end of the World War II, solely constructed as a display upon the request of the National Museum of Malaysia.
 The tandu was named Pertala Indra Maha Sakti and completed in 1963, constructed by the son of one of the assistant craftsman that built the earlier royal birds, Mohamed Noor bin Daud (Weh Burong); he was assisted by Awang bin Sulong and under the supervision Ismail Bakti.
 The resurrected bird was by far dwarfed in comparison of all her predecessors, nonetheless fine details in the woodcraft remains.
 Being the sole surviving Kelantanese artist with such expertise, it was largely emulated based on the artisan's childhood memory of helping his father constructing the bird.
 As of 2017, the sculpture is stored in the Kelantan Heritage Trust in Kota Bharu.